ibadami/table_segmentation/README.md

 ## Semantic segmentation of table-top:

-This assignment took 32 hours of work without including the training runs and initial research for model selection.
+- This assignment took 32 hours of work without including the training runs and initial research for model selection.
-All the experiments are done on RTX 2070 super (8 GB) GPU and i7 16 core (64 GB) CPU.
+- All the experiments are done on RTX 2070 super (8 GB) GPU and i7 16 core (64 GB) CPU, OS Ubuntu 20.04
-The FPS for input video is 60 fps
+- The FPS for input video is 60 fps.
-The FPS for prediction is 65 fps when visualization is turned off.
+- The FPS for prediction is 65 fps when visualization is turned off.

 ### License
 Each file shows the original author of the file.
 The license of the original repository is MIT and hence the current